ruggeri/tech-notes/algos/art-of-multiprocessor.md

 performance.

 It looks they bring up Cuckoo just to show an example where we need to coordinate a long sequence of swaps.
-It isn't ammenable to a lock-free version.
+It isn't amenable to a lock-free version.
 Bah.

-No discussion of a lock-free, open addressed version of a HM.
+No discussion of a lock-free, open addressed version of a hash map.

 ## Skip List

-It's a sorted structure.
-When you insert, you randomly choose height.
-You're in level `i` with probability `p**i`.
-This works out to allow expected logarithmic lookup.

-This works in the face of deletes, which are themselves random.

-Inserts/removals don't require rebalancing, or any global restructuring, so this competes in parallel applications with BST.

-It seems easy to, when inserting, to slowly add the link at each level in a lock free way.
-Indeed, it is.
+See my notes in `esoteric-data-structures.md`.

 ## Priority Queue